distributhor/workflow-webhook/README.md

 "event=push&repository=owner/project&commit=a636b6f0....&weapon=hammer&drink=beer"
 ```

-Lastly, if you prefer to receive the whole original GitHub payload as JSON (as opposed
+Finally, if you prefer to receive the whole original GitHub payload as JSON (as opposed
-to the default JSON snippet above), the configure the webhook as with a webhook_type of
+to the default JSON snippet above), then configure the webhook with a `webhook_type` of
-"json-extended":
+`json-extended`:

 ```yml
     - name: Invoke deployment hook